muratcabuk/Notes/Hadoop.md

 The fundamental differences between a Flink and a Streams API program lie in the way these are deployed and managed and how the parallel processing including fault tolerance is coordinated.

 Flink is a cluster framework, which means that the framework takes care of deploying the application, either in standalone Flink clusters, or using YARN, Mesos, or containers (Docker, Kubernetes).

+#### Nifi
+Unlike Flume and Kafka, NiFi. can handle messages with arbitrary sizes.
+Behind a drag-and-drop Web-based UI, NiFi runs in a cluster and provides real-time control that makes it easy to manage the movement of data between any source and any destination.
+It supports disparate and distributed sources of differing formats, schema, protocols, speeds, and sizes.

 ## Management: